sweigert/muin/README.md

 ### Growth

 This plot shows the number of members over time.
 Small points correspond to dates where no meetup was announced (hence, the name "void").
-Contrary, the bigger points have a different color for each meetup and start with the announcement of the meetup and with the meetup actually taking place.
+Contrary, the bigger points have a different color for each meetup and start with the announcement of the meetup and end with the meetup actually taking place.
 ![growth](mldd/growth.png)

 ### Population Structure